Kenwood House: Mansfield family

+In July 1835, William IV and Queen Adelaide paid a royal visit to Kenwood, this was attended by 800 of the nobility and gentry, scattered around the Kenwood garden.
+The Marchioness of Salisbury wrote "The King and Queen and Royalties extremely well pleased: the King trotted about with Lord M. in the most active manner".

 The 6th Earl of Mansfield, Alan David Murray, inherited Kenwood from his brother in 1906, but soon decided to sell it.
 First he leased it, and after two years of negotiations, the house was leased in 1910 to the exiled Grand Duke Michael Mikhailovich of Russia and his morganatic wife, Countess Sophie of Merenberg.
-In 1914 the couple hosted a dinner and ball attended by European royalty including King George V and Queen Mary.
-Michael stayed at Kenwood until 1917, followed by American millionairess Nancy Leeds who moved out in 1920.
+In 1914 the couple hosted a dinner and ball attended by European royalty including George V and Queen Mary.
+The Grand Duke stayed at Kenwood until 1917, followed by American millionaire Nancy Leeds, who moved out in 1920.
 In 1922 Lord Mansfield sold off the contents of the house and its future was uncertain.

 Modern history

 Part of the grounds were bought by the Kenwood Preservation Council in 1922, after there had been threats that it would be sold to a building syndicate.
-This land came under control of the London County Council in 1924 and was opened to the public the following year by King George V. Lord Iveagh, a rich Anglo-Irish businessman and philanthropist of the Guinness family, bought the house and the remaining 74 acre not under public ownership from the Mansfield family in 1925 and left it to the nation upon his death in 1927; it was opened to the public the following year.
-Since then some furniture sold in 1922 has since been bought back.
+This land came under control of the London County Council in 1924 and was opened to the public the following year by King George V. Edward Guinness, 1st Earl of Iveagh, a rich Anglo-Irish businessman and philanthropist of the Guinness family, bought the house and the remaining 74 acre not under public ownership from the Mansfield family in 1925 and left it to the nation upon his death in 1927; it was opened to the public the following year.
+Some of the furniture sold in 1922 has since been bought back.
 The paintings are from Iveagh's collection.

 Kenwood House was closed at the start of World War II.
 Following the war, the house came under ownership of the London County Council, and it re-opened in 1950.
 The late 18th-century extensions by Saunders were restored from 1955 to 1959.
 Ownership transferred to the Greater London Council (GLC) in 1965; following the GLC's demise in 1986, English Heritage took over responsibility for the estate.

 The house was closed for major renovations from 2012 until late 2013, partly funded by the Heritage Lottery Fund.
 This included repairing the Westmorland slate roof, redisplaying the Iveagh Bequest paintings in the south of the house, and redecorating the structure to closer resemble Adam's original design.

 In 2019, 134,238 people visited the house.